aws-samples/amazon-sagemaker-huggingface-benchmark/README.md

 </p>

 ### 2c.
 How to Explore the distilBERT Benchmarking Results
-To explore the results of the benchmark performed of distilBERT performed in SageMaker:
+To explore the results further yourself:
 1. Navigate to notebooks/analyze_results.ipynb
 2. Explore data in the results table, and customize visualizations as desired

 Please review the deep learning parameters used in the default benchmark when interpreting results.
+The global batch size used will impact benchmarking results.

 ## 3. How to Customize and Re-Use this Repo:
 This repo is meant to be re-used for custom benchmarking HuggingFace AutoModels with Amazon SageMaker instances and SageMaker data parallelism, in HuggingFace Deep Learning Containers.